Toyota Scion “Microsoft Surface Experience”

 Auto shows as a lab for new interfaces

-Auto shows are known for hands-on demonstrations of “today’s” cutting-edge technology.
-I experienced several of these first-hand at the 2011 International Motor Show in Frankfurt, and the pattern is consistent.
+At the 2011 International Motor Show in Frankfurt, the pattern is easy to spot first-hand.
 The brands that win attention make exploration physical and obvious.

 The activation.
 Scion meets Microsoft Surface